 In addition to the domestic regime, Italian law allows for worldwide consolidation where an Italian-resident company controls one or more nonresident companies.
-In order for a nonresident company to participate, its financial statements must be audited and an advance approval must be obtained from the Italian tax authorities.
+In order for a nonresident company to participate, its financial statements must be audited.
+Companies that fulfill the conditions for the worldwide consolidation regime can apply for an optional ruling from the Italian tax authorities verifying that the requirements to opt for the worldwide consolidation regime are effectively met.28